richardhughes260/docker-lucee-cluster/README.md

 ***
 ##### Notes on volumes:
 * Docker machine auto mounts your users folder allowing you to do relative pathing in relation to your `docker-compose.yml` file.
 You can mount any folder using a full path as long as it's shared and properly mounted on the `docker-machine` VM.
-* On Windows paths would be something like `/c/Users/engage/sites/yourClusterProject`
+* On Windows paths would be something like `/c/Users/yourusername/sites/yourClusterProject`
 * I beleive on Mac it would be the same minus the `/c/..` portion.
 * You can manually share other folders with the Virtualbox instance and mount them within the VM, but I found that to be more trouble than it's worth.
 It's best to make sure you are running your project out of somewhere in your `/Users/` folder for now until they make this more robust via the `docker-machine` command.

 ### Reviewing the `docker-compose.yml` file
 * The outer most level define the services.
-In our case we have a loadbalancer `lb` and 3 lucee services `luceeOne luceeTwo luceeThree`
+In our case we have a loadbalancer `lb` and 3 lucee services `lucee1 lucee2 lucee3`
 * The `lb` is based on the offical nginx image and exposes 80
 	* We mount our default nginx configuration for the localhost `default.conf`
 	* Then we link the lb container with the 3 Lucee containers